OzanYasin/git-and-github-bootcamp/README.md

 ## Applying Specific Stashes

-git assumes you want to apply the most recent stash when you run git stash apply, but you can also specify a particular stash like git stash apply stash@{2}
+git assumes you want to apply the most recent stash when you run git stash apply, but you can also specify a particular stash like git stash apply stash@{2}.

+## Dropping Stashes

+To delete a particular stash, you can use `git stash drop <stash-id>`.

+## Clearing The Stash

+To clear out all stashes, run `git stash clear`